 - Minimum lend: £10

-- Lending term: One month, one year, three years or five years
+- Lending term: Rolling, one year, or five years

 - Can I withdraw funds early?
 Yes, but your rate will be reduced to the nearest lending term - eg, funds in a one-year bond taken out after six months would revert to the rate you'd have earned if you'd used the rolling market rate.

 - Borrowing term: Six months to five years, depending on personal circumstances